 On the eve of Pentecost 2014, Pope Francis attended a conference in an Italian stadium with 50,000 Catholics who appeared every bit as excited as the spectators who swarmed the world cup venue a few weeks later.

-As we read the book of Acts and the epistles, we see further results of the Spirit’s power in the disciples – tongues, prophecy, healings, and other miracles, not least of which was the extraordinary affection the disciples had for one another (See I Cor.
+As we read the book of Acts and the epistles, we see further results of the Spirit’s power in the disciples – tongues, prophecy, healing, and other miracles, not least of which was the extraordinary affection the disciples had for one another (See I Cor.
 12-14).
 We also see a new understanding of the Old Testament Scriptures and how they predicted, prefigured, and prepared for what Jesus taught and accomplished.
-John had baptized in water, but on Pentecost, the Ascended Lord had baptized the disciples with the Holy Spirit.
+John had baptized in water, but on Pentecost, the ascended Lord had baptized the disciples with the Holy Spirit.

 This theory was actually proposed by one of the bishops on the floor of the Second Vatican Council.
 But the idea was so vigorously shot down by other bishops that in the Council’s central document on the Church, Lumen Gentium, we read the exact opposite: that the charisms of the Holy Spirit are forever poured out upon the faithful of every rank for the building up of the church.
-The document goes on to say that all these charisms, whether humble or more extraordinary, ought to be received with thanksgiving for they are vitally important if the Church is to fulfil her mission (Lumen Gentium 12).
+The document goes on to say that all these charisms, whether humble or more extraordinary, ought to be received with thanksgiving for they are vitally important if the Church is to fulfill her mission (Lumen Gentium 12).

 Interestingly enough, John XXIII, in preparation for the Council, had distributed a prayer worldwide beseeching God for a “new Pentecost.”
 And just three years after the close of the Council, a group of Catholic College students who met at Duquesne University for a retreat experienced many of the same things we see in the Pentecost account including joy, zeal, and prayer in tongues or unknown languages.
 This experience of the “baptism of the Spirit” quickly spread like wildfire among Catholics of all ages and countries.
 Such experiences had begun to erupt among Protestants earlier in the century, so it was natural that these Catholic “charismatics” learned much about this experience from Protestant Pentecostal sisters and brothers in Christ.

-But from the start, prominent Catholic prelates and theologians participated in and advised the movement which came to be organized in various communities and prayer groups around the world: Leo-Josef Cardinal Suenens, one of the four Cardinal Moderators of Vatican II, and Avery Cardinal Dulles are two examples from the early days of the movement; Fr.
+But from the start, prominent Catholic prelates and theologians participated in and advised the budding Catholic Pentecostal movement which came to be organized in various communities and prayer groups around the world: Leo-Josef Cardinal Suenens, one of the four Cardinal Moderators of Vatican II, and Avery Cardinal Dulles are two examples from the early days of the movement; Fr.
 Raniero Cantalamessa, the official preacher of the Papal Household under the last three popes, is an example today.

 It would be a mistake to see the charismatic renewal merely as one spirituality among many in the Church, a style of worship that appeals to some and not to others.
-The raising of hands, the “Hallelujahs,” “Amens,” and tambourines borrowed from Pentecostal Protestant culture--these you can take or leave as you like.
+The raising of hands, the “Hallelujahs,” “Amens,” and tambourines borrowed from Pentecostal Protestant culture–these you can take or leave as you like.
 But such features don’t touch the essence of the movement.
 The renewal is really about the recovery of the joy, power and the full complement of spiritual tools that were given to the Church on its birthday.
 And this is something that we all should be excited about.